| STEPS

 Accept

-Modify their counter-offer, thereby countering the counter
+and ratify the contract Modify their counter-offer, thereby countering the counter

 Reject the counter-offer, thereby closing the negotiations